Matricia Brown - Drum Keeper, hand drummer, big drummer, singer, songwriter

 Mackenzie and her mother perform as “Warrior Women”.
 They drum and teach around Alberta for the Northern Alberta Teachers Conference, the annual Jasper Dark Skies Festival, Youth Dream Catchers Conference, Canada Day, Aboriginal Day festivities, and International Women’s Day.
 In the summer you can find Mackenzie in Jasper performing at Jasper Park Lodge, Parks Canada, Rocky Mountaineer and various other events.

 Along with drumming, performing and educating, Mackenzie is also an avid acrylic artist, her paintings often depicting aspects of her culture infused with vibrant colors.
-Her art has been featured at the Pump House Gallery 2017, recognized in the Alberta Indian Arts and Crafts award of 2017, featured for the Alberta Business Competition 2017 and sold to people travelling world wide at Jasper Park Lodge.
+Her art has been featured at the Pump House Gallery 2017, Making Treaty 7 showcase at Arts Common Calgary and the Calgary Library 209-2020, recognized in the Alberta Indian Arts and Crafts award of 2017, featured for the Alberta Business Competition 2017 and sold to people travelling world wide at Jasper Park Lodge.
 She has also completed mural paintings for Holy Redeemer High School, Jasper High School (interactive mural painting), and Vanier Elementary High School.
+Mackenzie was also one of 18 landscape artists chosen across Canada to compete in Makeful and CBC's television show Landscape Artist of the Year Canada 2020.

 Mackenzie is also an avid volunteer in her community, volunteering with organizations such as the Stollery Children Hospital Foundation, Children’s Miracle Network and Get Real.
 Mackenzie has been recognized in her community for her community service and volunteer work through awards such as the Arts of Fire Outstanding Youth Artist 2013, Premiers Citizenship Award 2013, Queen Elizabeth Golden Jubilee Citizenship Award 2014, the Deans Medal of Academic Excellence 2018, recipient of the Esquao Award 2019, Iskwew of the Year Award from the Alberta Assembly of First Nations 2019 and recognized as a Top 30 Under 30 from the Alberta Council for Global Cooperation 2020.